kaosborn/KaosPhysics/README.md

 # KaosPhysics

-The KaosPhysics project started with the `elements.html` page
- - an interactive and internationalized Periodic Table of the Elements.
+The KaosPhysics project started with the `elements.html` page - an interactive and internationalized periodic table of the elements.
 It became necessary to model the required data in a strongly-typed environment so C# was chosen.
 The .NET codebase generates JSON for the nuclides table and HTML for the tables themselves.